Markets

 The Hungarian forint, Serbian dinar, and Albanian lek are currently the weakest currencies in Europe, reflecting ongoing inflation, economic fragility, and external market pressures.

-Currencies with euro pegs or EU alignment, such as the Bosnian convertible mark and Romanian leu, remain more stable despite their lower absolute value against the USD.
+Currencies with euro pegs or EU alignment, such as the Bulgarian Lev, remain more stable despite their lower absolute value against the USD.

-Currency recovery in 2026 will depend on inflation control, political stability, and structural reforms, though persistent global and regional pressures could prolong weakness.
+Currency recovery will depend on inflation control, political stability, and structural reforms, though persistent global and regional pressures could prolong weakness.

 Try a No-Risk Demo Account